Automate MACD analysis using n8n workflows

 • Output options: webhook POST, plain text file, CSV, spreadsheet row, or push to a time-series database.

 • I favour storing raw annotated OHLCV plus flags.
-It makes later charting and auditing painless.
+It makes later charting and auditing easier.

 Verification steps

-• Visual check: export output to CSV and overlay MACD and pattern flags on a charting tool.
+• Export the output to CSV and overlay MACD and pattern flags on a charting tool.

-• Edge cases: missing bars, NaN from short input arrays, and timezone mismatches.
+• Watch for missing bars, NaN from short input arrays, and timezone mismatches.
 Add guards in the Function node that skip insufficient data and log the issue.

 Practical tips and pitfalls